mayotomato/IDB-Assignment/README.md

 # IDB-Assignment
-Introduction to Databased (IDB) Assignment done for APU.
-Used a SQL database to insert data and query specific results.
+Introduction to Databases (IDB) Assignment done for APU.
+Used a SQL database to insert data and query specific results for a mock train management system.